dturvene/finite-state-machine/rust_ai/README.md

 by hand.

-Now the program works well, including using standard in for the BUTTON, transitioning only in the GREEN state.
+Now the program works well, including using standard in for the BUTTON, transitioning the crosswalk to WALK only when the stoplight is in the GREEN state.

 WOW, very impressive!

+## Prompt 3 using PRD file
+While testing the [Claude AI]() capabilities, I began to create prompts that were unwieldly in the prompt window.
+I adopted the solution of putting the prompt requirements in a version controlled file, `prd.stoplight-crosswalk.md` and used a simple prompt to read the file.
+See the `Prompt` section in the PRD file.

 ## Prompt Engineering Development Process
 For each prompt example, take the following steps to save the design and rust code.